Flatbush Avenue–Brooklyn College station: Station layout

 This station has two side platforms, which are connected at the south end just past the bumper blocks, forming a "U" shape.
 The presence of the connection at the southern end mitigates what is otherwise an inefficient terminal design, in which passengers must know which track a train is departing from before going to one of the two platforms.
+The station is served by the 2 train at all times and by the 5 train only on weekdays during the day.
+It is the southern terminus of all service; the next stop to the north is Newkirk Avenue–Little Haiti.

 The IRT Nostrand Avenue Line tunnels continue beyond the bumper blocks at Flatbush Avenue and Nostrand Avenue.
 They extend for several hundred feet to Avenue H, but no tracks were ever laid in these tunnels.
 Up until about 2006, passengers could see the cemented-over gratings extending down Nostrand Avenue.
 When a new building went up, the grates were removed.
 Prior to the construction of the exit at the south end of the station, there was only a temporary wooden ramp connecting the platforms and the tunnels were actually visible to passengers.

-On weekdays when 5 trains serve the station, all Manhattan-bound 2 trains depart from Track 3, and all Manhattan-bound 5 trains depart from Track 2.
-When the 5 does not serve the station, 2 trains depart from both tracks.
+When 5 trains run in Brooklyn and serve this station, all Manhattan-bound 2 trains depart from Track 3, and all Manhattan-bound 5 trains depart from Track 2.
+When 5 trains do not run in Brooklyn and serve this station, 2 trains depart from both tracks.

 The station platforms have several doors for various non-public uses, including crew quarters.
 A 2 train crew office is on the Track 3 side, and a 5 train crew office is on the Track 2 side.
 There are public restrooms along Track 3 just within the station's main entrance.
 The columns along the platforms are painted light-blue.

 The 1996 cast bronze relief artwork at this station is called Flatbush Floogies by Muriel Castanis.